Need to Backup USB Drive When Plugged In

 2. Install and run AOMEI Backupper Professional.
 Click Backup and then File Backup.

 3. Edit the task name for distinguishing.
-Click Add Folder or Add File and then Browse to add files you’d like to backup from the flash drive.
+Click Add Folder or Add File > This PC > Devices and drives to find the flash drive and add files from it.

 You can add more than one file or folder.